 In this table, cells with check marks () indicate “used combinations”; cells without check marks indicate “not used combinations”.

 7.2.2 Colour properties

-For colorimetry and range scaling descriptions, the video properties described in Table 2 ordinarily apply.
+For colour coding characteristics, the video properties described in Table 2 ordinarily apply.
 Remarks on common usage are included in the Table 3.

 Table 3 – Video colour description properties and their common usage